Homemade Balsamic Glaze

 balsamic glaze being stirred

 Stir the vinegar to dissolve the brown sugar.
 Heat the mixture over medium, allowing it to come up to a boil.
-Reduce the heat to medium-low and continue to simmer, stirring occasionally, for about 10 minutes, or until the mixture has reduced by half.
+Reduce the heat to medium-low and continue to gently simmer, stirring often, for about 10 minutes, or until the mixture has reduced by half.
 You’ll notice that as the vinegar gets thicker the bubbles from simmering take a little longer to pop on the surface.

 Finished balsamic glaze on a spoon over the pot